Patrice Čović

-Patrice Čović (born 25 June 2007) is a Croatian professional footballer who plays as an attacking midfielder for Bundesliga club Werder Bremen.
+Patrice Čović (born 25 June 2007) is a Croatian professional footballer who plays as an attacking midfielder for club Dynamo Dresden, on loan from Werder Bremen.
 Born in Germany, he plays for the Croatia national under-19 football team.

 Youth career

 Čović began his youth career at SC Staaken, before leaving for Hertha BSC in 2015, and would play at Hertha for nine years, captaining many of the club's youth sides playing under his father Ante Čović, eventually leaving for Werder Bremen in 2024.
 The club's academy director Björn Schierenbeck said on Čović's signing, "Patrice is a very good footballer, a playmaker who also poses a goal threat and has a great understanding of football.
 We are delighted that a talent like him has chosen to join Werder."
 In the 2024–25 season, Čović won the under-19 DFB-Pokal.

 Čović began training for the first team towards the end of the 2024–25 season, as well as being named a substitute in six Bundesliga matches, with manager Ole Werner saying "I'm optimistic that Patrice will eventually reach the point where he can handle a Bundesliga game if he continues to work like this."
 In August 2025, Čović signed his first professional contract for Werder Bremen. Čović made his professional senior debut for Bremen in a DFB–Pokal first round fixture against Arminia Bielefeld, starting the game on the left-wing, coming off in the 72nd minute in a 1–0 loss. Čović made his league debut for Bremen the next week, coming on as a substitute in a 4–1 loss to Eintracht Frankfurt, once again on the left wing.

+On 1 September 2026, Čović joined 2.
+Bundesliga club Dynamo Dresden on a season-long loan.